-- (a) Disposal of hazardous waste by evaporation is prohibited. - (b) Dilution of hazardous waste subject to the land disposal restrictions of 40 CFR Part 268 is prohibited pursuant to 40 CFR § 268.3 (incorporated by reference through § 7-106 of these regulations). - (c) The release of hazardous material into the surface or groundwater, or onto the land of the state is prohibited pursuant to 10 V.S.A. § 6616.
+- (a) Disposal of hazardous waste by evaporation. - (b) Dilution of hazardous waste subject to the land disposal restrictions of 40 CFR Part 268 is prohibited pursuant to 40 CFR § 268.3 (incorporated by reference through § 7-106 of these regulations). - (c) The release of hazardous material into the surface or groundwater, or onto the land of the state is prohibited pursuant to 10 V.S.A. § 6616. - (d) The placement of hazardous waste in any landfill located in Vermont. - (e) The placement of bulk or non-containerized liquid hazardous waste or hazardous waste containing free liquids (whether or not sorbents have been added) in any landfill.
+Prior to disposal in a hazardous waste landfill, liquids must meet additional requirements as specified in 40 CFR §§ 264.314 and 265.314.